joshHug/LeidenITP/labs/lab11.md

 f-strings are very useful when creating strings that contains variable.
 When working with `plt` combining a list comprehension with f-strings can be a handy tool to created labels.
 For example, the following code create ticks labels round to two decimal `[f"{v:.2f}" for v in np.linspace(0, 1, 10)]`.

 Another tool you can use to create nice labels is raw strings.
 They enable you to use (la)tex code inside labels/strings.
 Note the parentheses around (la)tex, this is because technically you do not use latex but MathText which are both tex instances.
 However, they work 99.9% of the time the same.
 Raw strings can be made similar to f-strings by adding an r in front of the quotes.
-For example, `r"$2\pi$` creates a label in your plot that looks like  2&pi;.
+For example, `r"$2\pi$"` creates a label in your plot that looks like  2&pi;.

 Now, sometimes it would be great if we can combine raw string and f-strings.
 This is possible but a bit clunky.
 To create a combination you can just add `rf` in front of a string like this `rf""`.
 However, it can get a bit confusing because tex and f-string both use curly brackets.
 Therefore, here a guide how to work with curly brackets when working with rf-strings:
  - One curly bracket is for the f-string.
 For example, ```rf"${count}\pi$"``` place the variable `count` in front of the symbol &pi;.
  - Two curly brackets between dollar signs are for (la)tex input.
 For example, ```rf"$\frac{ {1} }{ {2} }$"``` creates the nicely formatted fraction 1/2.
  - Three curly brackets between dollar signs are for python variables inside (la)tex input.
-For example, ```[rf"$\frac{ {1} }{ {{n}} }$" for n in range(2,10)]``` creates a list with all the fraction nicely formatted from 1/2 to 1/9.
+For example, ```[rf"$\frac{ {1} }{ { {n} } }$" for n in range(2,10)]``` creates a list with all the fraction nicely formatted from 1/2 to 1/9.

 #### *Loading & Saving Data Using Numpy*